Are your presentations up to scratch? 6 top tips to boost engagement

 5. Visually represent data

 If you’re relying on lots of data and statistics in your presentation, then it’s best to find ways to make this more digestible.
 The best way to do this is by creating bar charts, graphs, pie charts and any other means to help display your findings.
 If people want anything more detailed, then print this off and issue it as a handout to be viewed later.

-Finally, look through your slides and put yourself in the shoes of the viewer.
+Finally, take a look through your slides and put yourself in the shoes of the viewer.
 How easy is it to read and understand your text?
 Especially from a distance.
 Any number of problems could crop up, and it usually comes down to these three things:

 - Using the wrong colour scheme.
 As standard, if you are in a light room then use a white background with black text.
 Vice versa if the lighting is dim.

 - Having text that’s too small.
 Ensure that the font size is large enough that it can be read from the back of whatever room you are presenting in.

 - Choosing a font that is too stylish.
 For presentations, basic fonts like Times New Roman and Arial tend to work best in terms of readability.